 and christened it EL LAGARTITO--"Little Lizard."

-Detroit III - a replica built by Mike Michaud
+The step on a replica built by Mike Michaud

 With Reis at the wheel and his Lake George neighbor Anderson ("Dick") Bowers